- Gastric Sleeve Surgery

 Weight loss surgery is very useful in improving and controlling many obesity-related health conditions such as back pain, sleep apnoea, hypertension, high cholesterol, diabetes and depression.
 As well as supporting physical weight loss, surgical intervention often helps to eliminate many of the medical problems associated with obesity.

 The actual amount of weight a patient will lose after obesity surgery will depend on several factors, including level of obesity, age, weight pre-surgery, overall health, ability to exercise, and commitment to maintaining a healthy lifestyle long term.
-However, gastric sleeve obesity surgery is one of the most effective weight-loss surgeries performed in Australia.
+However, gastric sleeve obesity surgery is one of the most effective weight-loss surgeries performed in public and private hospital systems in Australia.

 If you are considering weight loss surgery including gastric bypass, sleeve, or banding, get in touch with our weight loss surgery clinic at Central Coast Surgery to discuss your long term options and get more information.
 For laparoscopic surgical intervention, suitable candidates tend to be those suffering from morbid obesity, with a BMI (Body Mass Index) of at least 35 or more.
 Such high levels of obesity put patients at risk of life-threatening conditions including heart disease, stroke, high blood pressure, type 2 diabetes and some forms of cancer.